MudroadWhite/pm-neo4j-helper/README.md

 - tactics: The location for the helper to load tactics.
 - scripts: A list of file paths of scripts that will be sent into the helper.
 The helper will then translate the scripts to be processed, one by one.

-It is also possible to send commend line options to run the helper.
-Options in command line parameters will override the settings in `conf.json`.
-Command line supports all entries listed in `conf.json`.
-To see help information, run
+Command line arguments have higher priority over `conf.json`, and will override the settings in `conf.json`.
+To see help information for command line arguments, run

 ```commandline
 python.exe main.py --help